-How to apply for trademark opposition is briefly explained below?
+How to apply for trademark opposition is briefly explained below.

-- A trademark opposition is made at the time where the proposed trademark is published or republished in the official gazette of the trademark journal within 4 months from the date of the trademark being published.
+- A trademark opposition is made at the time when the proposed trademark is published or republished in the official gazette of the trademark journal within 4 months from the date of the trademark being published.

-- The opposition can be filed by trademark form TM – O which should contain trademark registration application number, class of good or service and name of the applicant of trademark.
+- The opposition can be filed by trademark form TM – O which should contain the trademark registration application number, class of good or service and name of the applicant of the trademark.
 It should also contain details about the opposing party and grounds of opposition along with prescribed fees.

 - After the opposition notice is filed the same should be sent to the trademark applicant.
 Within the period of 2 months, the applicant must file a counter statement for the same.